Competing first passage percolation on random regular graphs: Proof of the main estimates

-First we present the bound for the event in \emph{i)} for the simplest case when $\beta = 1$.
-Because $X_0 \leq Y_0$ we have $K_0 \leq 1$ and in this case $n_0$ is the largest integer with the property that $M-2n_0 \geq L_M/K_0$.
+First we present the bound for the simplest case when $\beta = 1$.
+Because $X_0 \leq Y_0$ we have $K_0 \leq 1$ and in this case $n_0$ is the largest integer with the property that $M-2n_0 \geq L_M'/K_0$.
 By Corollary \ref{cor:step_for_different_rates_3} applied with $C_0 = 1$ we have that with probability at least

 we have